nogibjj/IDS-706_rg361_ind-proj-2/README.md

 ## CRUD Operations
 The main.rs file creates a SQLite Databse as defined by the user and enters the data from the provided CSV into the Databse as table 'data'.
-Once the Database is created the user can interact with the file by entering regular SQL commands which the file then processes and return the result.
+Once the Database is created the user can interact with the file by entering regular SQL commands which the file then processes and returns the result.

 ### 1.Create
 Sample Input used: